Congratulations on being 29 weeks pregnant!

-So, you’re probably experiencing a lot of heartburn, gas and other digestive issues –again!
+As a result, once again you’re probably experiencing a lot of heartburn, gas and other digestive difficulties.

-Your uterus continues to put pressure on your bladder, giving you very little room for holding urine so frequent trips to the toilet have begun again.
+Your uterus continues to put pressure on your bladder; this leaves very little room for holding urine, so frequent trips to the toilet have also begun again.

-You may also start to see varicose veins in your legs.
+You might also start to see varicose veins in your legs.

-Varicose veins are swollen blood vessels that occur thanks to the increased blood volume, hormones and pressure on veins in the pelvis.
+Varicose veins are swollen blood vessels that occur because of the increased blood volume, hormones and pressure on the veins in the pelvis.

-These aren’t pretty to look at but should disappear once baby is born.
-For some women they will cause achiness.
+They aren’t pretty to look at but varicose veins usually disappear once baby is born.
+For some women they will cause some aching.

-You might also develop varicose veins in the vulva or rectum (haemorroids).
+You might also develop varicose veins in the vulva or rectum (haemorrhoids).

-Other than avoiding standing or sitting for long periods of time, there isn’t much you can do for them.
+Avoiding standing or sitting for long periods of time.
+Apart from that, there isn’t much you can do about them.

-Sitting with your feet propped up will help with the aches and pains and special support hose can also be helpful.
+Sitting with your feet propped up will give some relief from the aches and pains; special support hose can also be helpful.

-When you’re 29 weeks pregnant, you may also be having some headaches, particularly if you’re not sleeping well.
+When you’re 29 weeks pregnant, you might also be experiencing headaches – particularly if you aren’t sleeping well.

-But they can also be from low blood sugar, so be certain to eat on a regular basis.
+They can also be caused by low blood sugar, so be sure to eat on a regular basis.

-Your baby at 29 weeks pregnancy is starting to put on a lot of weight now.
+At 29 weeks pregnancy, your baby is starting to put on a lot of weight.

-It probably feels like your baby’s kicking is feeling stronger and more intense.
+It probably feels like your baby’s kicking is becoming stronger and more intense.